WARNING: This page contains unmarked spoilers.

-- Slobs Vs Snobs: Wataru treats his battle with Keisuke as this; Keisuke, who hails from a rich family, is able to obtain the parts he needs to modify his FD.
+- Slobs vs. Snobs: Wataru treats his battle with Keisuke as this; Keisuke, who hails from a rich family, is able to obtain the parts he needs to modify his FD.
 Wataru, on the other hand, picks up what he can afford for his Levin and makes due with what he has, thus he deduces the driver with the most endurance is the winner, suggesting he will win based on his background.
-Subverted when Wataru loses because he spins out due to not paying attention to the road by slipping on a drainage grating during a heavy rainstorm throughout the race.
+Unfortunately, Wataru does not pay attention to the rainstorm-soaked road and spins out due to a drainage grating, causing him to lose the race.

 - Didn't Think This Through: Despite being The Strategist for the Alliance, Nobuhiko doesn't take into account the AE86's full specifications into consideration, thinking his Altezza is enough to catch up with Takumi in the downhill.
 Like Takumi's race against Daiki, he holds off using his car's engine capabilities until the first turn, then revs up to 11,000 RPMs, speeding ahead of Nobuhiko by such a wide margin he Can't Catch Up.
 As a result, Nobuhiko reluctantly forfeits the race.
 Played with, however, because Nobuhiko gathers enough information on the AE86 to challenge Project D a second time by recruiting Sakamoto and purchasing a Cappuccino for his use.

 - Action Girl: The only other named female racer in the franchise after Mako and Sayuki.

 - All Love Is Unrequited: Subverted when Keisuke reveals he does return her affections, but he can't focus on having a relationship with Kyoko while simultaneously racing for Project D; he ultimately chooses the latter.